atodorov/qa-automation-ruby-101/module02/README.md

 if the number `n` exists in the Fibonacci sequence `arr`
 * Implement a method `which_fib(arr, n)` which returns integer.
 This is the index of the number `n` inside the sequence `arr` counting from 1.

+**TIP:** Use the test suite to validate your solution is correct:

+    $ bin/rspec --format doc
+    $ ~/.rvm/gems/default/bin/rspec --format doc